awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 ## Prerequisites<a name="ml-inference-prerequisites"></a>

 To complete this tutorial, you need:
-+ Raspberry Pi 3 [Model B\+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) or [Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), set up and configured for use with AWS IoT Greengrass\.
++ Raspberry Pi 4 Model B, or Raspberry Pi 3 Model B/B\+, set up and configured for use with AWS IoT Greengrass\.
 To learn how to set up your Raspberry Pi with AWS IoT Greengrass, see [Module 1](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html) and [Module 2](https://docs.aws.amazon.com/greengrass/latest/developerguide/module2.html) of [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
 **Note**
 The Raspberry Pi might require a 2\.5A [power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/) to run the deep learning frameworks that are typically used for image classification\.
 A power supply with a lower rating might cause the device to reboot\.
 + [Raspberry Pi Camera Module V2 \- 8 Megapixel, 1080p](https://www.amazon.com/Raspberry-Pi-Camera-Module-Megapixel/dp/B01ER2SKFS)\.
 To learn how to set up the camera, see [Connecting the camera](https://www.raspberrypi.org/documentation/usage/camera/) in the Raspberry Pi documentation\.